What is coaching verses counselling?

 If you have a fairly clear idea great you are ready to start now.

-If however like most our clients you aren’t really sure what you want to achieve rather just something in life isn’t the way you had hoped it would be.
-That’s also a great starting point.
+If however like most clients you aren’t really sure what you want to achieve rather just something in life isn’t the way you had hoped it would be.
+That’s a great starting point to start a conversation!

-Some therapies deal with healing pain, dysfunction and conflict within an individual or
+Some therapies deal with healing pain, dysfunction, and spiritual conflict within an individual or

-relationships.
-The focus is often on resolving difficulties arising from the past that hamper an
+relationship.
+The focus is often on resolving difficulties arising from the past that trigger an

 What are some typical reasons someone might work with a coach?